ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 ```

 These kinds of variant types can also be used to represent weekdays, cardinal
 directions, or any other fixed-sized set of values that can be given names.
-A
+An
-total ordering is defined on values following the definition order (e.g., `Druid
+ordering is defined on values following the definition order (e.g., `Druid
 < Ranger`).

 Here is how pattern matching can be performed on the types defined above.